- This event has passed.

 The Institute hosts the annual Mary Stevens Reckford Memorial Lecture in European Studies, established in 1990 by UNC Classics Professor Kenneth J. Reckford to honor his wife, Mary Stevens Reckford (February 25, 1934 – November 12, 1987).
 The lecture is designed to appeal to the public, rather than specialists.
 Speakers are asked to provide “pleasure, instruction, an interdisciplinary approach and a sense of shared humanity.”

 This is a CLE event.
 Students may RSVP on HeelLife.
-To receive credit for the CLE, students must check-in at the lecture to confirm attendance at the lecture.
+To receive credit for the CLE, students must check-in at the lecture to confirm attendance.